deref/uni/README.md

 uniformly.
 Package boundaries are managed automatically via bundling and code splitting.

-You will need one and only one package.json file.
-Same for tsconfig.json.
+You will have one and only one `package.json` file.
+Same for `tsconfig.json`.
+Your `package.json` file will be generated from a source configuration file that - believe it or not - allows code comments.

 Unirepo is _fast_ because it is ships as a native binary and builds your code using [esbuild][1].

-Additionally, Unirepo has a `run` subcommand that acts as a substitute for both [`ts-node`][2].
+Additionally, Unirepo has a `run` subcommand that acts as a substitute for [`ts-node`][2].
 The `run` subcomain also supports a `--watch` flag, and so acts as a substitute for [`node-dev`][3] (or [`ts-node-dev`][4]) as well.